nguyensjsu/sp22-202-the-architects/member-journals/journal_devansh.md

     - ### Courage
         - Adapt to changes and be open minded to ideas.
 Evaluated work well using merge requests to bring any issues up with integrity.
         - By applying a strict pull request review policy in week 4, we were able to keep the code in master clean and almost bug-free.
+        - We had productive meetings for bug bash but we displayed courage in prioritizing the most essential bugs.
     - ### Feedback
         - Everyone was supportive in the team.